corymb/creact/README.md

 Don't.
 It's alpha!

+But if you really want to give it a try...

+First, generate the files Creact needs with:

+    Creact::FileOperations.run_generator

+(Coming soon: command line hook)

+Then navigate to your homepage.
+You should see 'Hello, World'.

+Congratulations - you just integrated React into your Cuba project!

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.